Mikku96/FlightPriceComparisonFrontEnd/README.md

 ![screenshot](/public/screenshot-2024-12-13-140848.png)

+## Used technologies and techniques besides APIs

+* Javascript (React & React-Router)
+* Tailwind (for Styling)
+* Scrum development model

+## Installation and running

-**Installation and running** (for testing locally; one also needs API keys for Amadeus and Weather API in order to achieve full functionality):
+(For testing locally; one also needs API keys for Amadeus and Weather API in order to achieve full functionality):

 - Clone the project
 - `npm install`